Ph.D. 2017, Duke University

 Contact: bingxie <at> cs <dot> duke <dot> edu

-I work with Jeff Chase on system research and emphasize on several areas: distributed systems, operating systems, and file systems.
+I am an HPC system engineer at Oak Ridge National Lab.
+I worked/collaborate with Jeff Chase on system research and emphasize on several areas: distributed systems, operating systems, and file systems.
 My current projects focus on elastic virtual infrastructure management for workflow executions, and performance analysis on petascale file systems.

 Recently, I did an output performance prediction study on a production supercomputer with machine learning techniques.